Thailand says 'highly likely' it will seek TPP membership

 "Thailand is highly interested in joining TPP ...," Somkid Jatusripitak told a news conference in Tokyo.
 "Chances are high that Thailand will seek to join TPP."

-Somkid, the country's economic tsar, said the government was analysing the impact of joining the trade deal, particularly on sensitive issues like agriculture and pharmaceuticals.
+Somkid, the country's economic tsar, said the government was analyzing the impact of joining the trade deal, particularly on sensitive issues like agriculture and pharmaceuticals.

 "We need to convene specialists and gain the public's understanding on these matters.
 We need a forum for discussion and exchanging views," he said.